endurio/ndrw/README.md

 encryption will extend to transactions as well.

-ndrw is not an SPV client and requires connecting to a local or remote btcd instance for asynchronous blockchain queries and notifications over websockets.
-Full btcd installation instructions can be found [here](https://github.com/endurio/ndrw).
-An alternative SPV mode that is compatible with btcd and Bitcoin Core is planned for a future release.
+ndrw is not an SPV client and requires connecting to a local or remote ndrd instance for asynchronous blockchain queries and notifications over websockets.
+Full ndrd installation instructions can be found [here](https://github.com/endurio/ndrw).
+An alternative SPV mode that is compatible with ndrd and Bitcoin Core is planned for a future release.

 Wallet clients can use one of two RPC servers: